 Loch Long

-Our reviews of the Lochs of Loch Lomond and the Trossachs continues with Loch Long.
-This sea loch is in Argyll Forest, about 20 miles long.
+Our reviews of the Lochs of Loch Lomond and the Trossachs continue with Loch Long, a sea loch in Argyll Forest.

 Arrochar, Loch Long